Resources

 Secure Cloud Storage for Spatial Data

-Most cloud storage wasn't built for spatial data.
-What to look for: regional residency, audit trails, format support, and site-based organisation.
+Most cloud storage was not built for spatial data.
+What to look for: regional data residency, audit trails, format support, and site-based organisation.

 May 5, 2026